 The Five Corners Sewer Project Phase II includes installation of a sanitary sewer collection system with approximately 2,700 linear feet of 6-inch sewer force main; 11,100 linear feet of gravity sewer; 850 linear feet of low-pressure sewer, Foundry Street Pump Station, 6,000 linear feet of water main replacement for the Mulberry Brook and Beaver Brook Stream Crossings.

-Planned Construction Activities for the Week of June 17, 2019
+- Planned Construction Activities for the Week of June 24, 2019 (PDF)

 - Planned Construction Activities for the Week of June 17, 2019 (PDF)